 The software will work with lower-quality meshes, but the further the input mesh is from this standard, the less reliable, robust, and predictable the results will be.
 Some features are automatically disabled when the input meshes do not meet these standards.

-Make limited changes to a mesh once it has been added to the solver.
+Changes to mesh geometry after it has been added to the solver require special care.

 Use the largest tetrahedra that will capture the deformations of interest.